codery2k/anant-ehsaas.github.io/tracker.md

 - create modules and components for other pages

-- skeleton UIs for other pages (about us, initiatives and partners)
+- [x] skeleton UIs for other pages (about us, )
+- completely debloat vision compoennt

+- skeleton UIs for other pages (initiatives )
+- skeleton UIs for other pages (partners)

 - landing page
 - content update for other pages